If you are new to meditation:

 MEDITATION AND MINDFULNESS TRAINING

 Would you like to experience the many benefits of meditation and mindfulness in your daily life?
-This year we are offering a comprehensive four-month training that aims to provide the necessary tools and support for a consistent and deepening practice of mindfulness, kindness and wisdom.
+We offer a comprehensive training that aims to provide the necessary tools and support for a consistent and deepening practice of mindfulness, kindness and wisdom.

-The training is divided into four 4-week modules that will be repeated throughout the year.
+The training is divided into four 4-week modules.
 Take them all in one go, or spread them out, depending on your schedule and preferred pace.

 Each module will explore meditation and the benefits of kind attention through a particular doorway, delving into different practices and the wisdom behind them to discover their full potential.
 Each will include instruction, guidance, practice and plenty of time for discussion and questions, plus optional individual practice reviews.
 Open to complete beginners and anyone wishing to refresh, support and deepen their practice.